 The Jingle Stars has 6 metal bells in total, that chime happily away as your Quaker plays.

 Activity and Trick Toys

 Teach your clever Parrot colours, shapes and other skills with activity and trick toys.
-The Teacher Toy has rings your Quaker can stack, the Basketball lets them shoot hoops and the Mimic Me teaches them simple words and phrases.
+The Teacher Toy has rings your Quaker can stack and the Mimic Me teaches them simple words and phrases.

 With many fun toys in a toy pack, you can easily rotate the contents to keep playtime fresh and interesting.
 Plus you’ll be getting them at a reduced price against RRP’s.